zongqiooi/machine-learning-stanford/Week 3 - Logistic Regression/README.md

 # Topics Covered
 - Binary Classification (Logistic Regression that involves two classes only)
-- Multi-class Classificaation (Logistic Regression that involves more than two classes)
+- Multi-class Classification (Logistic Regression that involves more than two classes)
 - Sigmoid Function / Logistic Function (Function that allows the output of logistic regression to be within 0 to 1)
-- Underfitting (Logisitc regression model too simple, results in inaccurate prediction because of the wrong hypothesis)
+- Underfitting (Logistic regression model too simple, results in inaccurate prediction because of the wrong hypothesis)
 - Overfitting (Logistic regression model too complex, results in inaccurate prediction because it fails to generalize on new examples)
-- Regularization (To solve overfitting problem by adding a new regularization term at the end of equation)
+- Regularization (To solve the overfitting problem by adding a new regularization term at the end of the equation)
 - Decision Boundary (Line that separates the data into two sets for logistic regression)

 # Information about Logistic Regression